Check token usage from the terminal with /usage added in Codex CLI 0.140.0

 Launch the TUI with codex, type /usage in the composer, and press Enter.

-The screen displayed after loading is divided into two parts.
+The screen displayed after loading is divided into two sections.

 Summary Statistics (4 items)